-In November 2014, the Japan Iron and Steel Federation announced the "Commitment to a Low Carbon Society Phase II" with the target year of 2030.
+In November 2014, the Japan Iron and Steel Federation (JISF) announced the "Commitment to a Low Carbon Society Phase II" with the target year of 2030.
 This plan is also reflected in Japan's NDC (2030 target) based on the Paris Agreement, and each member of the Japan Iron and Steel Federation is making constant efforts to achieve it.

-The Paris Agreement invites all Parties to formulate and submit by 2020 a "long-term low greenhouse gas emission development strategies" to achieve the long-term goal (2DS target).
-Japanese government has set up the "advisory committee to establish the "national long-term development strategies based on the Paris agreement".

-In response to such domestic and international movements, in addition to the ongoing efforts to achieve the "Commitment to a Low Carbon Society Phase II", the Japan Iron and Steel Federation has decided to formulate the "long term vision for climate change mitigation" for 2030 and beyond, which aims to realize the "zero-carbon STEEL".
+The Paris Agreement invites all Parties to formulate and submit a "long-term low greenhouse gas emission development strategies" to achieve the long-term goal.
+Japanese government established the "national long-term development strategies based on the Paris agreement".
+In response to such domestic and international movements, in addition to the continuous efforts to achieve the "Commitment to a Low Carbon Society Phase II", the Japan Iron and Steel Federation formulated the "JISF long term vision for climate change mitigation" for 2030 and beyond, which aims to realize the "carbon neutral steel".